 Any surgery comes with risks and complications as well as inconveniences.
 Beginning with the obvious, surgery is painful.
 It is also expensive and necessitates time off from work and life’s responsibilities.
 And there is always risk involved when undergoing anesthesia.

 There are added risks with revision surgery; it is more complicated than the original hernia mesh surgery.
 Why?
-Well for one thing, while hernia repair surgery is relatively common and straightforward, hernia mesh revision surgery involves, by definition, the mesh that was implanted during the original surgery.
-That alone is a complication the surgeon must deal with.
+Well for one thing, while hernia repair surgery is relatively common and straightforward, hernia mesh revision surgery involves, by definition, the mesh implanted during the original surgery.
+That by itself presents a complication for the surgeon.

 The original mesh may need to be removed.
-If so, there may be scar tissue around the sutures or tacks that were used to secure it, which can make removal tricky.
+If so, there may be scar tissue around the sutures or tacks securing the mesh, which can make removal tricky.
 In addition, the original mesh may have moved.
 It may have migrated to another area of the body, such as the bowel.
 It may have adhered (stuck) to surrounding tissue.
-It may have partially disintegrated or broken up.
+The mesh may have partially disintegrated or broken up.
 The area may be infected.

-Furthermore, hernia mesh revision surgery is likely to be more painful than the original surgery and require more time for recuperation.
-The added pain, plus having to face these complications and another surgery, can also make post-operative depression more likely, which can lower one’s pain threshold, which can lead to a cycle of increased pain and continuing depression.
+For these reasons, hernia mesh revision surgery is likely to be more painful than the original surgery and require more time for recuperation.
+The added pain, plus having to face these complications and another surgery, can also make post-operative depression more likely, which can lower one’s pain threshold and lead to a cycle of increased pain and continuing depression.

-All those conditions make hernia mesh revision surgery more risky and complicated than the original surgery.
-For that reason, it is likely that your original surgeon will not perform the surgery, but a more specialized surgeon will have to do the procedure, whether it is to remove or replace the mesh.
+All those potential complications make hernia mesh revision surgery riskier and more difficult than the original surgery.
+For that reason, it is likely that your original surgeon will not perform the surgery and a more specialized surgeon will perform the revision, whether to remove or replace the mesh.